 Choosing a diet that emphasizes plant proteins — such as whole grains, beans, legumes and nuts and seeds — can provide amino acids as well as the fiber, vitamins, minerals and antioxidants we need to stay healthy and feel good.

 ICYMI: Amino acids are the building blocks proteins are made out of and help carry out protein's important functions.
-There are both essential and non-essential amino acids: Our bodies can't make essential amino acids and so we need to obtain them via our diets while non-essential amino acids can be made by eating foods with protein, according to the U.S. Food and Drug Administration (FDA).
+There are both essential and non-essential amino acids: Our bodies can't make essential amino acids and so we need to obtain them via our diets while non-essential amino acids can be made by eating foods with protein.

-Additionally, many people don't enough seafood and dairy products to round out their protein consumption, per the FDA.
-The FDA recommends eating a variety of nutrient-dense protein foods from both plant and animal sources, and notes that processed meats and poultry should be limited.
+The Dietary Guidelines for Americans recommends eating a variety of nutrient-dense protein foods from both plant and animal sources, and notes that processed meats should be limited.

 If you need another reason to focus on meeting your protein needs, get this: People with obesity who follow higher-protein diets — at least 1.2 grams of protein per kilogram of body weight — were observed to lose more weight and preserve more lean muscle mass as well as enjoy reduced blood pressure and triglycerides, according to a June 2017 clinical review in the Journal of Cachexia, Sarcopenia and Muscle.